السلام عليكم ورحمة الله وبركاته

 “Go on,” he encouraged me.
 I accepted the bread.
 The chipmunk feasted on it greedily, much to my amusement.
 Masood took a picture of this encounter.
 Afterward, when I stood up to thank the gardener for the bread, he told me, “Only 10 rupees for the bread, madam.”

-Little did I know back then that this ten-rupee picture would end up being my main display picture online, both on this blog and all my social media accounts.
-While I no longer fit in that dress, I still very much use the bangles and watch.
+Little did I know that the ten-rupee picture displayed above would end up being my main display picture online, both on this blog and all my social media accounts.

 When I was ten, my father took me and my younger sister hiking.
 It was a mountain in Mindanao with no proper hiking trail.
 I remember walking for the longest time on uneven ground, wet from recent rains, tall trees all around us, and an angry river coursing on our right.
 My feet ached and I had a little swooning episode from thirst that day.
 But I still loved the trip!